datagrok-ai/public/help/develop/how-to/build-an-app.md

 ## Entry point

-The Datagrok platform is designed highly extensible.
+The Datagrok platform is highly extensible.
 New functionality is delivered to a Datagrok instance as packages.
 A Datagrok [package]() might contain zero, one, or more Datagrok applications.
 These come along with other entities in the package, which these applications may be using, such as connections, viewers, scripts, etc.